pods-framework/pods/README.md

 ## Donations

 We're able to focus more on Pods when we have some cash to help keep the lights on, want to help?
-[Donate now!](http://podsfoundation.org/donate/)
+[Become a Friend of Pods!](https://pods.io/friends-of-pods/)

 ## Developer Notes